 Don’t we all wish it was that easy.
 Well, it can be I guess.
 It depends on whether you care about people’s reactions or not.
 If you don’t care, then you probably have no boundary issues anyway.
 But since most of us have compassion, and do care how other people feel, we take their feelings into consideration.

 This is a double-edged sword.
 Sometimes honoring your boundaries means not fulfilling other people’s needs.
 If I have a boundary that says, “I will not sit next to someone who smokes” and the person I’m sitting next to lights up a cigarette, should I just honor my boundary by saying, “Hey, could you please put that out.
 I prefer not to be around smoke”.
 Or, should I just get up and walk away?
 Or what?

 What’s the best way to honor your boundaries without feeling like you’re offending someone else?
 That was kind of an extreme example, but let’s use something that hits closer to home: Your parents asking you when you’re going to get married or have kids.

 Now there’s a challenge.
 Most of us probably don’t want to disappoint our parents.
 But at the same time, we may feel a strong violation of our boundaries.
-Right up front, you realize that anything you say could be deemed offensive or upsetting.
+You might realize that anything you say could be deemed offensive or upsetting.

-And this is where the important decisions in life happen.
-This is where many people decide to either lie or exaggerate, which makes them feel bad and prolongs the inevitable, or be up front and honest which will sting for sure, but clears the air of any misunderstandings going forward.
+This is where the important decisions in life happen.
+This is where many people decide to either lie or exaggerate, which makes them feel bad and prolongs the inevitable, or be upfront and honest which will sting for sure but clears the air of any misunderstandings going forward.